profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 > *v.
 162*
 {:.dhp-verse #page25}

-This verse refers to a monk who tried three times to kill the Buddha and eventually his evil actions contributed to his own death.
-When we betray our heart’s commitment to reality, slowly but surely, we die away from the light of truth and sink into darkness.
-Creepers climb handsome, mature trees and sometimes strangle them to death.
-We can go for refuge to the Buddha yet still be taken over by up-thrusts of rage.
+This verse refers to a monk who tried three times to kill the Buddha, and eventually his evil actions contributed to his own death.
+When we betray our heart’s commitment to reality, slowly but surely we die away from the light of truth and sink into darkness.
+Creepers climb handsome mature trees and sometimes strangle them to death.
+We can go for refuge to the Buddha, yet still be taken over by up-thrusts of rage.
 Hours, days or even years go by as we justify our hurtful actions of body or speech.
 When we come to see the truth of our actions a wholesome sense of remorse arises; we genuinely wish to desist.
 Right action is the natural consequence.
 {:.dhp-reflection}